In Common - Elisa Iturbe and Stanley Cho - Transgressing Immutable Lines

 What is a community land trust?

-A Community Land Trust (CLT) is a land-owning non-profit organization that offers affordable housing by making an important innovation to the juridical and financial mechanisms of ownership: land held by the organization is held in a trust, and therefore taken off the market, while individual buildings on the land are left available for private ownership.
+A Community Land Trust (CLT) is a land-owning non-profit organization that offers affordable housing by making an important innovation in the juridical and financial mechanisms of ownership: land held by the organization is held in a trust, and therefore taken off the market, while individual buildings on the land are left available for private ownership.
 By separating ownership in this way, CLTs decrease the cost of the building and create a guaranteed measure of affordability.
-In addition, CLTs can adjust the terms of building ownership on their land, such as placing caps on value appreciation to further protect affordability.
+In addition, CLTs can adjust the terms of building ownership on their land, such as by placing caps on value appreciation to further protect affordability.

 CLTs are also characterized by their democratic governance structures.
 While they vary a great deal relative to local social and economic conditions, a typical CLT is run by a board that consists of local leaders and residents, becoming an important platform for local governance and self-determination within the community.